-When it is clean up time, the music helper turns on a clean up song and students clean up.
+When it is clean-up time, the music helper turns on a “clean-up song” and students know what to do.
 Once they are finished cleaning up their activity, they go help a friend.
-We practice and teach clean up at the beginning of the year and throughout the year as needed.
-Make sure the clean up song has a fast tempo so students clean up to the fast beat of the music.
+We practice and teach clean-up at the beginning of the year and throughout the year as needed.
+Make sure the clean-up song has a fast tempo so students clean-up to the fast beat of the music.

 Teaching Character and Social Skills

-We have to teach students social skills and character just like we teach them letters and numbers.
+We have to teach students social skills and character building just like we teach them letters and numbers.
 The second circle time every day is just for teaching social skills and science.
 The group activities will be a social skills activity most of the time, especially in the first three months when students are learning routines.
 We will do fun, engaging activities from my Character Education pack!
-We will learn about Green and Red Choices, problem solving solutions, circle time rules and expectations, playground rules, how to calm down, all about our feelings, about families, about giving, and being thankful.
-When I taught full the second circle before lunch was mainly for character activities.
+We will learn about Green and Red Choices, problem solving solutions, circle time rules and expectations, playground rules, how to calm down, all about our feelings, about families, about giving and being thankful.
+In the full day schedule, the second circle before lunch was mainly for character activities.

 Want to know more about our day and classroom?
 Check out these posts!